 The minimum system requirements for GSPro include a GTX 970 graphics card, 8GB of RAM, and 4GB of storage space.

-The GSPro software (PC only) should be purchased on the official website, selecting the “Other / Open API” option in the drop-down menu.
-The payment options are:
+The GSPro software (PC only) should be purchased on the official website, selecting the “Other (OpenAPI)” option in the drop-down menu.
+It costs $250/year and includes updates for the life of the subscription.

 After you download and install the software using the license key provided to you, you’ll need to join the Simulator Golf Tour Discord group and select a particular SkyTrak help category.
 There, you can download the SkyTrak interface necessary to connect GSPro.